 Brookfield Kohl's theft, man sought by police

-BROOKFIELD, Wis. - Brookfield police are looking for a man who stole more than $700 worth of merchandise from Kohl's on 124th Street.
+BROOKFIELD, Wis. - Brookfield police are looking for a man who stole merchandise from Kohl's Department Store.

-Police described the man as Black, between the ages of 40 and 50, standing 6' tall, wearing a black zip-up jacket, black undershirt, black pants and white tennis shoes.
+Police described the man as a white 60-year-old man who is 5' 10" tall and wearing a black jacket, sweatpants, blue hat, glasses, and a white beard.

-He left in a black/blue Ford Crossover with heavy damage to the panel on the front passenger side.

-He headed north on 124th Street in that vehicle after stealing $764.65 worth of merchandise, police said.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Anyone with information is asked to contact Brookfield police at 262-787-3702.
-To make an anonymous tip, contact Waukesha County Crime Stoppers by calling 1-888-441-5505, through the website at www.stopcrimewaukesha.com, or through the new P3 phone app that can be downloaded through either the App Store or Google Play.
+To make an anonymous tip, contact Waukesha County Crime Stopper by calling 1-888-441-5505, the website at www.stopcrimewaukesha.com, or the new P3 phone app.